Why are we traveling Africa in an old Land Rover?

 Hopefully, to be continued until the wheels fall off.

 Can it get better than this?

 Last time, we were here for 3 months and the smile never left her face.
-The recent 5 months were spent getting our ducks in a row to create this new arrangement of an new/old Land Rover, living full time on the road, finding and helping wildlife heroes, and of course experiencing the beauty and vulnerability of Africa.
+Recently, we forced our ducks in a row to live full time on the road in an old Land Rover, find and help wildlife heroes, and of course experience the beauty and vulnerability of Africa.

 SO, ENJOY THE DAY AND DO GOOD

 That was back in January 2015.
-Pretty exciting, right?
-Boy, were we ever naive to the differences, the challenges, the learning curves, the cultures, how to make a difference, and being with each other 24-7?
+Pretty crazy, right?
+Boy, were we ever naive to the differences, the challenges, the learning curves, the cultures, how to make a difference, and being with each other 24-7.

 Happily, facing all this together made us foxhole buddies bringing us closer than ever before.
 Also, having put our toes in the water we were ready to face the crocodiles.
-From a distance of course.
+From a distance at first.

 Russ Harris loves all things technical and making the world a better place, especially for Margrit.